 In Partnership with: Windsor and Region Dance

 The first-of-its-kind regional festival featured artists of all levels from across North America, including Tentacle Tribe of Montreal (CALQ Award recipients), known for their electric duet Nobody Likes a Pixelated Squid, and Barbara Selinger representing DDCdances (Detroit).
 Joining them was 10-year old cellist and composer Jivan Ramesh (New York).
-Included among other performances was a remounting of a work by Anh Nguyen, a Windsor-Essex local and internationally recognized choreographer, and HNM Dance Company.
-Several other local ethnic groups, emerging dance artists, and students participated in this biennial event.
+Included, among other performances, was a remounting of a work by Anh Nguyen, a Windsor-Essex local and internationally recognized choreographer, and HNM Dance Company.
+Several other local ethnic and cultural groups, emerging dance artists, and students participated in this biennial event.

 "ParkDances: a festival of dance is a celebration of movement and culture.
-This event focuses on presenting new works, cultural dance styles, and creating connections with dance communities and artists from outside of the Windsor-Essex region.”
-Taisa Petruk, Director of Riverfront InterArts says.
+This event focuses on presenting new works, cultural dance styles, and creating connections with dance communities and artists from outside of the Windsor-Essex region,” says Taisa Petruk, Director of Riverfront InterArts.
 “We feel very honoured and humbled to be able to present such talent in Windsor.”

 Header photo of ParkDances by George Wonsul